 The best part?
 It’s free!
 There’s no entry fee for the Pearl Harbor Visitor Center, and no ticket is required to see the museums.
 To see the USS Arizona Memorial (via a short boat ride), you can wait in the free standby line or secure a reservation for $1.

 When you’re finished taking in everything Pearl Harbor has to offer, make your way back to Waikiki.
-Grab some lunch at one of the many places in the area, like Paiea Fish Market or Lulu’s.
+Grab some lunch at one of the many delicious restaurants in the area, like Paiea Fish Market or Lulu’s.

 After lunch, wander around Waikiki and explore the many shops, restaurants, and vendors.
 Head down to the beach and see the famous Duke Kahanamoku Statue!